A new lens on progress.

 Income comes from wealth.

-Destroy the source, and growth collapses later.
+Destroy wealth, and income collapses later.

 Tree cut · brief surplus